-Measure name Description Mobility Mode share The RTP aims to triple transit, bike, and pedestrian mode shares relative to the base year.
-Access to jobs The RTP prioritizes improving access to jobs via driving and transit relative to the base year.
+Measure name Description Mobility Mode share The RTP aims to triple transit, bike and pedestrian mode shares relative to the performance targets base year of 2010 (7.7% for transit, 3.7% for walk, 2.3% for bike 1).
+Access to jobs The RTP prioritizes improving access to jobs via driving and transit relative to the current base year of 2020 the percent of regional jobs accessible by transit was 7% and by driving it was 41%.
 Multimodal access The RTP aims to provide the same level of access to jobs via transit (or greater) as via driving so that transit offers the same efficiency and convenience as driving.
-System completion The RTP aims to complete the motor vehicle, transit, bicycle, trail and pedestrian networks by 2035.
+System completion The RTP aims to complete the motor vehicle, transit, bicycle, trail and pedestrian networks, with completion of bicycle, trail and pedestrian networks by 2035.
 System completion near transit The RTP prioritizes completing the bicycle and pedestrian system near transit (relative to the regional average) in order to provide safe and convenient access to stations and stops.
-Access to options The RTP aims to increase the share of households that are located near transit and bicycle or pedestrian facilities relative to the base year.
-Throughway The RTP aims to have no more than four hours in a day when average reliability travel speeds fall below 35 miles per hour on the region's limited- access throughways and 20 miles per hour on other designated throughways so that the region's throughways are reliable.
-Safety Serious crashes The RTP aims to eliminate transportation related fatalities and serious injuries for all users of the region's transportation system by 2035, with a sixteen percent reduction by 2020 (compared to 2015), and a fifty percent reduction by 2025.
-Equity Serious crashes and equity The RTP aims to eliminate transportation related fatalities and serious injuries for all users of the region's transportation system in equity focus areas, with a sixteen percent reduction by 2020 (compared to 2015), and a fifty percent reduction by 2025.
-2-14 Chanter 2: Our Shared Vision and Goals for Transportation
+Access to options The RTP aims to increase the share of households that are located near transit and bicycle or pedestrian facilities relative to the current base year.
+Throughway reliability The RTP aims to have no more than four hours in a day when average travel speeds fall below 35 miles per hour on the region's limited-access throughways (freeways) and 20 miles per hour on other designated throughways (signalized highways) so that the region's throughways are reliable.
+2